 Sex and the menopause

-How does the menopause affect sex drive?
+How can menopause affect a woman's sex life?

 Seek medical advice if menopause symptoms are causing discomfort or are interfering with having an enjoyable sex life.

 A doctor may be able to help with sex problems after menopause.
 First they'll listen to a woman’s symptoms and feelings, will look at a woman's medical history, and may carry out a physical examination.

 Treatment options may range from lubrication recommendations for vaginal dryness to hormone replacement therapy (HRT).